 PCPE is a resource for students, faculty and programs wishing to engage patients and community members.
-We facilitated 12 requests from 6 programs for patient involvement in teaching and learning for nearly 1,500 students.
+We facilitated 8 requests from 6 programs for patient involvement in teaching and learning for over 1,800 students.
 Some requests are for one-time activities, but many recur annually.

-Patient Voices Database: (Appendix 2)
+Health Mentor Database: (Appendix 2)

-To increase our ability to meet increasing demand for patient engagement in a sustainable way, we surveyed UBC Health Mentors to develop a database of a diverse pool of patients with experience and interest in a variety of educational roles.
+To increase our ability to meet increasing demand for patient engagement in a sustainable way, we continue to build a database of a diverse pool of patients with experience and interest in a variety of educational roles.
 Fifty-one percent have been involved in educational activities for more than one year.
 The database can be used to target recruitment more equitably and avoid overburdening a few.